team-ocean/veros-bgc/README.md

-# veros-bgc
+# Veros-BGC
-A biogeochemistry plugin for Veros, based on MOBI
+A biogeochemistry plugin for Veros, based on MOBI.